Omega-3s From Plants vs. Fish: Is One Source Better Than The Other?

-The researchers behind Oregon State University's Linus Pauling Institute, meanwhile, remind us that because of the low conversion rates of ALA into EPA and DHA in the body, we should not depend on it alone to fulfill those nutrient needs.
+The researchers behind Oregon State University's Linus Pauling Institute11, meanwhile, remind us that because of the low conversion rates of ALA into EPA and DHA in the body, we should not depend on it alone to fulfill those nutrient needs.
 So, they suggest seeking out additional sources of these two omega-3s.

 Harris agrees: "Making EPA and DHA from ALA is possible but very inefficient, and achieving optimal omega-3 levels is nearly impossible with only ALA," he says.
 (Much less those 1-gram-plus doses for your heart health.)*

 However, Harris also takes things a step further, suggesting that we shouldn't really be pitting plant- and seafood-based omega-3s against each other at all.
 "They are simply different chemical compounds with different biological actions," he urges.

 How to approach the omega-3s in your diet.